CarlLee/coding_challenge/README.md

-# coding_challenge
+# Directories

-A coding challenge temporary repository
+- /backend The backend challenge
+- /frontend The frontend challenge